islam95/gridex-backend/README.md

-# Gridex Protocol Integration Environment
+# Halal Dex Backend

-Learn to build your first on chain integration
+Backend for halaldex.com using Gridex integration.